Three-Amigos-Testing/ThreeAmigoTest/README.md

 # ThreeAmigoTest

-This web application takes in websites and tests them against various penetration testing algorithms, then outputs the results.
-Simply insert the link in the textbox and hit submit and after scanning a full report of all potential vulnerabilities to appear.
-This web application tests the website based on the Top OWSAP vulnerabilties.
+This web application takes in websites and tests them against various web application penetration testing algorithms and vulnerabilities, then outputs the results.
+Simply insert the link in the textbox and hit submit and after scanning a full report of all potential vulnerabilities to appear with code fizes and possible solutions.
+This web application tests the website based on the Top 10 OWSAP vulnerabilties.

 Steps to use the the application:
   1. Insert link into text box